-27% of breast cancer cases each year in the UK are linked to major lifestyle and other risk factors.
+23% of breast cancer cases in the UK are preventable.

-Breast cancer risk is associated with a number of risk factors.[2-4]
+Breast cancer is associated with a number of risk factors.[2-4]

 Breast Cancer Risk Factors